shahd1995913/data-structures-and-algorithms/python/code_challenges/array_binary_search/README.md

 ## space-->O(n) due function involves checking all the values in an input data
 ## time-->O(logn) means time goes up linearly while the n goes up exponentially.

+## how long this assignment took ?
+4hrs